Kevin Kadish

-Kevin Kadish (born 1971) is an American songwriter and record producer.
-He co-wrote, produced, and mixed the 2014 Diamond certified (10x platinum) single "All About That Bass" by Meghan Trainor which spent eight weeks at No. 1 on the Billboard Hot 100.
-In 2018, the song was named the 67th Biggest Hot100 Hit of All-Time, by Billboard (magazine), seated between The J. Geils Band “Centerfold (song)” (66) and John Lennon “(Just Like) Starting Over” (68).
+Kevin Paul Kadish (born 1971) is an American songwriter and record producer.
+He co-wrote, produced, and mixed the 2014 Diamond certified (10× platinum) single "All About That Bass" by Meghan Trainor which spent eight weeks at No. 1 on the Billboard Hot 100.
+In 2018, the song was named the 67th Biggest Hot100 Hit of All-Time, by Billboard, seated between The J. Geils Band's "Centerfold" (66) and John Lennon's "(Just Like) Starting Over" (68).
 The song received two nominations at the 57th Grammy Awards: Record of the Year and Song of the Year.

 Early life

 Born and raised in Baltimore, Kadish began playing guitar at the age of 13.
 After graduating from Owings Mills High School, he attended Berklee College of Music and studied Film Scoring.
 In 1991, Kadish transferred from Berklee to the University of Maryland, College Park where he designed his own major, Music Management, through the Individual Studies Department.
 He graduated in 1993 with a B.S. in Music Management.